solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 ![](/assets/img/blog/color-gates-img/pos_freqs.png)

-Lets obtain a sample from the top 5 groups of patterns with most descriptions.
+Let's obtain a sample from the top 5 groups of patterns with most descriptions.
 This is what we get:

 `('ADJ', 'NOUN')`: